 1. Los Angeles

 Los Angeles, the City of Angels, in Southern California, has the distinction of being ranked only after New York when it comes to the largest US city.
 Surrounded by mountains and valleys and facing the inexorable spread of the blue Pacific Ocean, its beaches, like Venice and Malibu, have a reputation for being wild-and-crazy places for surfers, celebrities, and tourists.
 Often considered the celebrity capital of the US because of Hollywood and the big movie studios here, LA has many gorgeous celebrity homes, high-priced designer stores in Beverly Hills, and exquisite restaurants.
 LA is also home to big amusement parks like Universal Studios Hollywood and theme parks like Disneyland.

 2. San Francisco

 San Francisco, nestled in the San Francisco Bay Area in northern California, is the tip of a peninsula.
-It has a unique ambiance by dint of the world famous suspension bridge, the Golden Gate Bridge, the tight curves of Lombard Street, the Chinatown area, the largest outside Asia, and the Fisherman’s Wharf.
+It has a unique ambiance by dint of the world-famous suspension bridge, the Golden Gate Bridge, the tight curves of Lombard Street, the Chinatown area, the largest outside Asia, and the Fisherman’s Wharf.
 San Francisco has developed a reputation as one of the top college towns.
 According to an article in Grandslam on Top 10 College Towns in California, “Nestled right by downtown San Francisco and Silicon Valley, Berkeley is a student’s paradise.
-Great food, great climate, beautiful scenery, and both a small-town and big-city feel are just a day in the life of a UC Berkeley students.
-The student population is incredibly vibrant, known for their activism, protests, and rallies.
+Great food, great climate, beautiful scenery, and both a small-town and big-city feel are just a day in the life of a UC Berkeley student.
+The student population is incredibly vibrant and known for its activism, protests, and rallies.
 Additionally, Berkeley offers a thriving music, film, and art scene as well as a booming tech scene.”